Prgrmman/CS240/README.md

 <br>
 <h2> Project 1 </h2>
 <p> This project involves a custom-built implementation of the STL singly-linked list.
     The main class is a called MovieChart.
     A MovieChart has a list of User objects.
-Each user has basic personal information as well as a list of movies. </p>
+    Each user has basic personal information as well as a list of movies.
+    The driver code in <code> program1.cpp </code> allows a user to add and remove User objects as well as update their information</p>